MetaMask/SIPs/SIPS/sip-27.md

 > Notice that multiple `Account`s can have the same `address`, for example when there are two hardware wallets using the same seed.

-The call returns data concerning all accounts available in the extension, both built-in Ethereum accounts as well as accounts managed by this, and other Snaps.
+The call returns data concerning all accounts available in the client, both built-in Ethereum accounts as well as accounts managed by this, and other Snaps.

 ## Copyright